THE VELVET CODA

 Streamer Interest ★★★★★ All three are existing Apple TV+ platform talent; Apple becomes structurally obvious lead at $10–13M for US window

-Italian DGCA Boost ★★★ Ronan Irish/EU + Ferguson Swedish + Turner British; Italian crew and Cinecittà base protect the 50-point threshold
+Italian DGCA Boost ★★★ Ronan American + Ferguson Swedish + Turner British; Italian crew and Cinecittà base protect the 50-point threshold

 $2.75M cast envelope overrun — Apple co-finance is the natural absorption mechanism